-WWP offers comprehensive programs to assist Wounded Warriors and their families, including:
+WWP offers holistic and comprehensive programs to assist Wounded Warriors and their families, including:

 Interactive programs, rehabilitative retreats, and professional services empower Alumni to maintain healthy, meaningful relationships and to pursue life goals without the barriers and stigma associated with mental health issues.
 This includes the Combat Stress Recovery Program which addresses mental health needs of injured service members and the key issues linked to combat stress including stigma and access to care.
 These signature, yet invisible, injuries are addressed through innovative programming and therapeutic options for the stages of the readjustment process.

 Collegiate education programs, information technology training, and employment assistance provide long-term financial stability for injured service members and their families.
 This includes Warriors to Work, which provides career guidance and support services to wounded service members interested in transitioning to the civilian workforce.
 Warriors to Work specialists assist Alumni with individualized goal setting, building an effective resume, preparing for an interview, networking, access to internships, and assistance with job placement.

 Physical Health and Wellness programs optimize the physical and psychological well-being of Alumni through comprehensive recreation and sports programs, physical rehabilitation, and nutrition programs.
 The program serves all Alumni including those with amputations, spinal cord injuries, burns, visual impairments, TBI, PTSD, and other cognitive or mental health concerns.
 This includes Soldier Ride, an initiative that provides adaptive cycling opportunities across the country to help Alumni restore their physical and emotional well-being.

 Recent Successes and Current Challenges

-WWP establishes quarterly KPIs (Key Performance Indicators) to gage the effectiveness of all programs and services.
-Examples of recent successes (Fiscal Year 2013) include:
+WWP establishes quarterly KPIs (Key Performance Indicators) to gage the effectiveness of all 20 programs and services.
+Examples of recent nationwide successes (Fiscal Year 2014) include: